Cryptocoryne beckettii: Cultivation

 Good substrate and benefits from additional CO2.
 One of the best crypts for the aquarium.
 Slow growing and may take several weeks to settle in.

 Probably the oldest cultivated crypt.
 It grows very easily in even hard water.
 The substrate should be a mixture of sand, clay and peat.

 It prefers a quiet situation and not too intense a light.
-It normally spreads and multiplys by vegetative (stolon/rhizome) growth.
+It normally spreads and multiplies by vegetative (stolon/rhizome) growth.
 It can suffer from crypt melt and seems to dislike being moved about.

 Forms

 petchii is a smaller form with slightly fluted leaves.